xiebrian/dotfiles/README.md

     - ~~Karabiner Elements~~
         - Temporarily disabling because of compatability issues with MacOS 11.
 Instead, I added a fourth script to achieve caps to esc mapping.
 See below
+        - TODO: Find a way to remap Ctrl and Fn without using Karabiner
     - Alfred 4
         - Purchase power-pack (not sure if license can be shared across multiple computers).
         - Create hotkey keyboard shortcut (Alt-Cmd-N) to create a new workspace.